 If you're traveling to Boulder with your family, you'll have no problem finding ways to entertain the whole gang.
 This city nestled at the foot of the Rocky Mountains is a family-friendly haven with tons of glee-inducing outdoor adventures, educational actvities and straight-up fun year-round.

 Looking for educational opportunities for homeschoolers or when school is out of session?
 Check out our Field Trips page.

+The Pearl Street Mall has endless diversions for kids, including fascinating street performers and strategically placed play areas for children.
+Judging by the squeals of delight you'll hear as you get near the pop-jet fountain at Pearl and 14th Street, this may get the kids' vote for best Boulder kids' attraction.
 Plenty of downtown businesses cater to kids, too.
 Into the Wind kite and toy shop is positively overflowing with clever trinkets and gadgets to enthrall little ones, while Boulder Book Store will delight parents and kids alike with fantastic books and toys.
 Color Me Mine offers a chance for kids to get creative as they paint their own pottery.

 When it's time to eat, here are 5 Boulder Restaurants for Picky Kids, according to 5280 Magazine.